MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - United Kingdom: UK South
 - United States: East US

-### Additional requirement for Microsoft Entra hybrid joined hosted machines (preview)
+### Additional requirements for Microsoft Entra hybrid joined hosted machines (preview)

 If your organization has an on-premises Active Directory implementation and you want your hosted machines to be joined to it, you can accomplish this by doing Microsoft Entra hybrid join.